Rob Schenck: Pastoring and preaching

 In August 1994, in order to minister to national decision makers, Schenck and family moved to Washington, D.C.
 His first ministry there was to organize a new church.
 He attracted a core group of worshippers and created what became the National Community Church.
 He served as pastor for over a year until deciding to focus on government officials.
-In the beginning of 1996, when Mark Batterson took over as pastor the church had around 30 people in attendance.
+In the beginning of 1996, when Mark Batterson took over as pastor, the church had around 30 people in attendance.

 On Sunday, November 29, 2015, Schenck was a guest preacher at a Sunday worship service at the Washington National Cathedral.
 Schenck was invited to speak because of his opposition to gun violence and the documentary, The Armor of Light, focusing on him, which was screened at the church following the service.

 Rev. Schenk used a ritual of blessing and prayer to seek divine guidance for the committee and the jurist during the confirmation hearings of Supreme Court Justices Samuel Alito and Sonia Sotomayor.
-A similar anointing and prayer ritual was used to seek God's guidance for President Barack Obama, when Schenck anointed the doorway to the inauguration through which the president-elect would walk to the Inaugural stage.
+A similar anointing and prayer ritual was used to seek God's guidance for President Barack Obama when Schenck anointed the doorway to the inauguration through which the president-elect would walk to the inaugural stage.
 This was part of a 19-day effort of prayer and fasting for Obama and his presidency.
-This was a continuation of official prayer for the new president that began with President George W. Bush's second term.
+This was a continuation of the official prayer for the new president, which began with President George W. Bush's second term.

 Ten Commandments Project

 Created in 1995, his Ten Commandments Project has given over 400 plaques of the Ten Commandments to members of Congress and other highly placed officials, including former presidents Clinton and Bush.
-Special delegations made up of clergy and lay people make the presentations during ceremonies held in the recipients' offices.
-The agenda included a short speech which describes religion as the foundational basis of morality and law, a reading of the Commandments in their entirety, and prayers.
-The official was given an inscribed wooden plaque on which is mounted two stone polymer tablets containing a summary of the Ten Commandments.
+Special delegations made up of clergy and laypeople made the presentations during ceremonies held in the recipients' offices.
+The agenda included a short speech that describes religion as the foundational basis of morality and law, a reading of the Commandments in their entirety, and prayers.
+The official was given an inscribed wooden plaque on which are mounted two stone polymer tablets containing a summary of the Ten Commandments.
 Recipients were urged to "display and obey" the Ten Commandments.

 Monument relocation from Ohio

-In May 2009, Schenck joined Republican Rep. Jean Schmidt and other Ohio leaders help relocate a Ten Commandments sculpture.
+In May 2009, Schenck joined Republican Rep. Jean Schmidt and other Ohio leaders to help relocate a Ten Commandments sculpture.
 The 3-foot by 3-foot granite sculpture, which weighs 850 pounds, is one of four monuments removed by federal court order from the fronts of public schools in rural Adams County, Ohio.
 The monument was placed in a prominent position on private property.
-The monument is identical to the one situated in the front of the Faith and Action ministry center on Capitol Hill.
+The monument is identical to the one in front of the Faith and Action ministry center on Capitol Hill.